 Popular Neighborhoods: Plantation, Davie, Pembroke Pines, Cooper City, Miramar

 When deciding where to live in Fort Lauderdale, you can't go wrong with any of these neighborhoods if you're looking for the comforts of suburbia.
-Each of these little towns is no more than a 20-minute drive or so from the other, and they share a great deal of similarities even if they have their own distinct personalities.
+Each of these little towns is no more than a 20-minute drive or so from the other, and they share plenty of similarities even if they have their own distinct personalities.
 Plantation and Davie are essentially sister towns, and you'll find a lot of locals from one neighborhood venturing over to the other.
 For example, one of the area's most popular dive bars, Ye Olde Falcon Pub, is in Davie.
 It's especially popular with college students living in both towns because of its close proximity to Nova Southeastern University and Broward College.
 But on the other side, there is CRAFT on 14 attracting students and young professionals alike because of its extensive beer selection and tasty food offerings.
 And, of course, both cities lie in great school districts for those of you with families.

 Like Davie and Plantation, Pembroke Pines, Miramar, and Cooper City are essentially sister cities as well.
-Pines, Mirarmar, and Cooper City offer a wealth of choices for those of you who prefer living in quiet, gated communities.
+Pines, Miramar, and Cooper City offer a wealth of choices for those of you who prefer living in quiet, gated communities.
 If you're looking for things to do, one of the area's biggest attractions, Paradise Cove at CB Smith Park, likes between all three neighborhoods.
 Paradise Cove is one of South Florida's best water parks, and, for more family fun, you can also head over to Flamingo Gardens for a day of fun and appreciation of the flora and fauna at the local wildlife sanctuary.

 Neighborhoods in Northwest Broward County